AakashKhairDA/MediaEval-Predicting-Media-Memorability/README.md

 ## Folder Structure
-Code -- Contains the Python notebook
-Conference Paper -- Contains a conference style paper which has all the details of the project.
+Code -- Contains the Python notebook &nbsp;&nbsp;Conference Paper -- Contains a conference style paper which has all the details of the project.